data-cleaning/ValidatPoC/README.md

 ##### Rule 13

 The combination of sex and age group in the data set is unique, i.e., there do not exist two distinct records in the data set with an identical combination of values for sex and age group.

+- sex groups: `male`, `female`
+- age groups: `child`, `adult`, `senior`

 ##### Rule 14